WinstonWolfie/supermemo_vim_ahk/docs/browser.md

 - Or use `gs` as a manual fallback.

 ### AutoPlay (`p`) doesn't see the read point
-- The marker must be the first line in the element's first HTML component.
+- The marker must remain the first detected content in the element's first HTML component.
 If you edited HTML and moved it down, re-save/sync the marker so it's back on top.

 ### "Script component not found." during import
 - This happens when importing as an **online element** but your SuperMemo template doesn't provide a Script component that the automation can edit.